Millie's Guide Public

 Expectations when studying in a UK medical school

-Preclinical studies are mostly conducted in classrooms.
-These include basic science modules (biology, chemistry, and physics), anatomy intersection modules, and medical history.
-However, clinical studies mostly take place in hospitals.
-This includes working across different departments, such as general practice, women’s health, infectious diseases, or even oncology.
+Although not every medical school in the UK guarantees the same study experience for each student, here’s a typical timeline of what it’s like to study in a UK medical school: Preclinical studies are mostly conducted in classrooms.
+These include basic science modules (biology, chemistry, and physics), anatomy dissection modules, and medical history.
+Clinical studies, on the other hand, mostly take place in hospitals.
+This involves working across different departments, such as general practice, women’s health, infectious diseases, and even oncology.

 General admission requirements